-A non-compulsorily covered training agency not registered with the WSIB is required to apply for coverage for all of its workers before it can elect to be considered the employer of the trainees.
+A non-mandatorily covered training agency not registered with the WSIB is required to apply for coverage for all of its workers before it can elect to be considered the employer of the trainees.

 The election request and the application for insurance coverage must be submitted to the WSIB simultaneously.

-For guidelines governing non-compulsorily covered employers who apply for insurance coverage, see 12-01-02, Employer by Application.
+For the policy on non-mandatorily covered employers who apply for WSIB coverage, see 12-01-02, Employer by Application.

 Effect of election

-When the WSIB receives notice of a training agency's election, the following rules apply to all trainees placed with a placement host.
-(These rules do not apply to trainees who receive wages from the placement host.)
+When the WSIB receives notice of a training agency's election, the following rules apply to all trainees placed with, but who do not receive wages from, a placement host:

 - The placement host is not the employer of the trainees for purposes of the (WSIA).
 The placement host, however, remains the employer of the trainees for purposes of s.28 ("Rights of Action").